Give us a Q. We'll give you an A.

 What is the widget – and how does it work?

 Glad you asked.
 The widget is a plastic moulded device that sits on the top of the contents of each can of Guinness Draught.
 When the can is opened, a small amount of beer and nitrogen, trapped in the widget, is forced out through the beer, which creates the famous creamy head that you find on a pint of Guinness Draught served in a pub.
 The widget gives Guinness Draught in cans the taste and texture of a pub-poured pint at home.
 In Guinness Draught in bottles, the clever little 'rocket' widget floats free in the beer to refresh the creamy head of your Guinness Draught with each swig you take from the bottle.

 Why is Guinness black?

 Look closely.
-Guinness beer is not actually black, but rather a dark, ruby red because of the way the ingredients are prepared.
+Guinness beer is not actually black but rather dark ruby red because of the way the ingredients are prepared.
 Some malted barley is roasted, in a similar way to coffee beans, which is what gives Guinness its distinctive colour.

 Why is the head of Guinness Draught creamy white?

 The creamy white head is created from the 'initiation' and 'surging' of bubbles of nitrogen and carbon dioxide gas as the beer is poured.
 It's actually the nitrogen that causes the tight white creamy head.

 In the pub or bar the perfect pint of Guinness Draught is served using our famous 'two-part' pour.
 First, start with a clean, dry glass.
 Pour the Guinness Draught into a glass tilted at 45 degrees, until it is three-quarters full.
 Allow the surge to settle before filling the glass completely to the top.
 Your perfect pint, complete with its creamy white head, is then ready to drink.

 At home, you should let the can chill for at least 3 hours before pouring the contents of the can into a large glass in one smooth action.